papis/papis/doc/source/database_structure.rst

 will give papers of einstein in the year 1905 together with all papers where einstein appears in the title.

-You can read more about the whoosh query language `here <https://whoosh.readthedocs.io/en/latest/querylang.html>`__.
+You can read more about the Whoosh query language `here <https://whoosh.readthedocs.io/en/latest/querylang.html>`__.